devopsyuva/terraform-deep-dive/T05-Terraform-state-manipulation/05-Terraform-state-commands.md

-# Terraform state uses two options list, show and mv(move)
+# Terraform state uses these options list, show, rm, replace-provider, and mv(move)
-- list option is used to list resources within a terraform state.
+- **list** option is used to list resources within a terraform state.
-- show option is used to show the attributes of a single resource in the terraform state.
+- **show** option is used to show the attributes of a single resource in the terraform state.
-- mv option used to move an item matched by the address given to the destination address.
+- **mv** option used to move an item matched by the address given to the destination address.
 This command can also move to a destination address in a completely different state file.
-- rm option used to remove the resource from the record so that Terraform will no longer track the corresponding remote object.
+- **rm** option used to remove the resource from the record so that Terraform will no longer track the corresponding remote object.
-- replace-provider used to update the provider details.
+- **replace-provider** used to update the provider details.

 ```
 #terraform state list